tabatkins/proposal-call-this-operator/README.md

 	The adoption of Hack-style pipe syntax avoided this entirely, but bind-this brings it back.

-	Note that this proposal does *not* introduce such problems;
+	Note that call-this does *not* introduce such problems;
 	while a library author *could* still write free functions that rely on a `this` binding being provided, calling it would be done as `zip::(a, b, fn)`, which is identical but slightly less convenient to just writing the function as taking all its arguments normally